How to make a principal-only payment on your mortgage

 - An annual monetary gift from a family member or loved one

 Making a large payment can be a bit intimidating to some people.
 However, you can achieve similar benefits by making small monthly principal-only payments on a recurring basis.
-Over the period of a year, small monthly payments can add up to a large annual amount.
+Over a year, small monthly payments can add up to a large annual amount.

 This strategy works well for people who have a dependable second source of income such as a part-time job or monthly income from a rental property.